Engagement

 LICA's Engagement Approach

-A distinctive philosophy of Engaging underpins the diverse culture at Lancaster Institute for Contemporary Arts.
+A distinctive philosophy of Engaging underpins the diverse culture at Lancaster Institute for the Contemporary Arts.
 Principles such as co-creation, participation, site-specific and social practice, are different names we use for a shared ideal: people and organisations need ownership over the knowledge, insights and tools we produce.

 Workshops